Francis Kernan: Georgetown University

-Family
+Personal life

-In 1843, Kernan married Hannah A. Devereux, daughter of Nicholas Devereux of Utica, one of the principal patrons and benefactors of the Catholic Church and its charitable institutions in Central and Western New York.
-They were the parents of 10 children.
+In 1843, Kernan married Hannah Avery Devereux, daughter of Nicholas Devereux of Utica, one of the principal patrons and benefactors of the Catholic Church and its charitable institutions in Central and Western New York.
+They were the parents of 10 children, including John Devereux, a railroad commissioner in New York.

 In the rancor of politics, "...his religious views were ruthlessly assailed, but during his whole public life no breath of suspicion was ever cast on...his character or the integrity of his action, in the discharge of the high trusts confided to him."
 He was a great home-lover, with no fondness for the theatre, opera, or club life.
 He was fond of reading, of a game of cards, and was a fine conversationalist.
 Occasionally, but not often, he attended dinners and receptions in Washington and Utica.
 He often worked in his home at night over lawsuits and congressional speeches.
 In person he was tall, had a good figure, and an attractive, intellectual face.
 Without pretense or sham, he was one of nature's gentlemen.
 His old age was calm, genial, peaceful, and contented.

-Death and burial

-Kernan died in Utica on September 7, 1892 and was interred at St. Agnes Cemetery in Utica.
+Kernan died in Utica on September 7, 1892, and was interred at St. Agnes Cemetery in Utica.